 You can taste and adjust ingredients as you like.

-Form the paste into balls and roll them in shredded coconut.
+Form the paste into balls and coat them with shredded coconut.

 This makes about 15 rum balls, the size of a ping pong ball.